jayram22000/TE-M-14/jayram.md

-creating universal footer and header worikng on a project(creating menu, table ,featuring and functioning databse e.t.c)
+creating universal footer and header working on a project(creating menu, table ,featuring and functioning databse e.t.c)